-Join Todd Perkins for an in-depth discussion in this video Pick a Java IDE, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Pick a Java IDE, part of Learning Java Applications.

 - So which IDE should you choose…for developing Java applications?…You have several different options.…You can actually write Java in any text editor,…so if you have a plain text editor,…you like it, you can write the code,…and you can compile it on the command line.…But for what we're doing, we want a graphical user interface…to develop Java applications,…we want a debugger, we want to be able to add break points,…full-featured IDE.…And we have three big options for that.…There's NetBeans, IntelliJ IDEA, and Eclipse.…

 So let's compare these IDEs.…For the most part, they're the same.…Everyone has a free version available.…Everyone's cross-platform,…and everyone supports multiple languages.…NetBeans, however, is owned and run by Oracle.…So it has excellent support…for Java EE and database integration.…If you want to develop server-side Java apps,…then NetBeans is an excellent choice.…IntelliJ IDEA is the backbone of Android Studio,…the official tool from Google for developing Android apps.…

 And Eclipse is commonly used among many developers.…

 - Creating tables and connecting to data sources for tables

 - Installing NetBeans

 Skill Level Beginner

 Java Essential Training for Studentswith Peggy Fisher3h 6m Intermediate